 See Related: Best Spring Break Destinations for Families

 13. Take a Day Trip to Bruges or Ghent

 If you’re looking for another day trip from Brussels, Ghent is a great option.
 It’s only a 30-minute train ride away, and there’s plenty to see and do in the city.
-Some of the highlights include Market Square, the Gravensteen castle, and St. Bavo’s Cathedral.
+Some highlights include Market Square, the Gravensteen Castle, and St. Bavo’s Cathedral.

 See Related: Best Sabbatical Destinations

 14. Visit the Horta Museum